Back-end Engineering Articles

 end

-It is easy for us to understand what we have inside the module.
-We have 2 methods and 2 classes, and MyModule acts as a wrapper for these inner components.
+Is easy for us to understand what we have inside the module.
+We have 2 methods and 2 classes, and MyModule acts as a wrapper for all of these inner components.
 The question now is how can we access these methods and classes outside the module?

 module MyModule